 You shouldn't pay too much attention to cache size, because it's hard to equate to real-world performance, and there are more important factors to consider.

-- IPC: Even if you have two CPUs that have the same clock speed and number of threads, if they’re from different companies, or built on different architectures from the same company, they will will produce different numbers of IPC (instructions per clock cycle).
-IPC is heavily dependent on the CPU's architecture, so chips from newer generations (ex: a Ryzen 7 3700X with Zen2 versus a Ryzen 7 2700X with Zen+) will be better than older ones.
+- IPC: Even if you have two CPUs that have the same clock speed and number of threads, if they’re from different companies, or built on different architectures from the same company, they will will deliver different levels of IPC (instructions per clock cycle).
+IPC is heavily dependent on the CPU's architecture, so chips from newer generations (ex: a Ryzen 5 5600X with Zen 3versus a Ryzen 7 2700X with Zen+) will be better than older ones.

-IPC is not usually listed as a spec and is usually measured through benchmark testing, so the best way to learn about it is to read reviews.
+IPC is not usually listed as a spec and is usually measured through benchmark testing, so the best way to learn about it is to read our CPU reviews.

 What do you need more: clock speed, cores or threads?